unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Selection.md

 public IState<string> GreetingForEach => State.Value(this, () => string.Empty);
 ```

-In the constructor we can then subscribe to the value in the following manner:
+In the constructor, we can then subscribe to the value in the following manner:

 ```csharp
 public partial record PeopleModel